alessandropedone/alessandropedone/README.md

 ### Welcome!
 I'm currently enrolled in the Master’s degree program in __Mathematical Engineering__ with a focus on Computational Science and Computational Learning at the Politecnico di Milano.

-__Areas of interest__: mathematical analysis, numerical analysis, C++ programming, PDEs, fluid mechanics, machine learning.
+__Areas of interest__: mathematical analysis, numerical analysis, PDEs, machine learning.

 __Email__: alessandro.pedone@mail.polimi.it